 THINKING LIKE A CHILD

-moderator: Jorge R. Gutiérrez with Glen Keane
+with Jorge R. Gutiérrez · Moderated by Glen Keane

 A 38-year veteran of Walt Disney Feature Animation, Glen Keane has created some of the most beloved Disney characters of all time, such as Ariel from The Little Mermaid, the Beast in Beauty & the Beast, Aladdin, Pocahontas, Tarzan, and Rapunzel.
 In 2012, he departed Disney to begin Glen Keane Productions as a way to further his artistic explorations in animation, design and film.

 In this Keynote session, you will learn how holding onto childlike creativity is the key to remaining relevant in the constantly evolving art form of animation.
 Mr. Keane will share his journey, demonstrating how he has embraced new tools, from digital technology to virtual reality.
 These tools have allowed him to wander freely through his imagination, and have kept him “thinking like a child.”

 His presentation will include a screening of his latest film, Dear Basketball, a collaboration with two legends, basketball star, Kobe Bryant, and Oscar-winning composer, John Williams.

 “Dear Basketball” ©2017 Glen Keane Productions.
 All Rights Reserved.

 Saturday - October 28, 11:00 AM

 with Kirsten Newlands · Moderated by Nora Twomey

 With a film that tackles difficult subject matter, Nora Twomey offers a look at the creative process of the team behind The Breadwinner.
 The film is a co-production between Canada, Ireland and Luxembourg, this presentation focuses on how the filmmakers planned the production to maximize the creative input from all the separate crews involved over a two-year process.
 Nora will also explore the two different graphic looks in the film, the reasoning behind them and their journey to the screen.